These Colorblock DIY Food Domes prove two things. Never underestimate the power of paint. And that no bug will come between me and a cupcake!

 Napkin rings — I used geometric ones gifted from my friend Kim!
 Or you can also use knobs of your choice to use as the handles.

 Plain woven baskets — Make sure they are big enough to cover your dishes.
+Similar to these.

 Steps To Make Colorblock DIY Food Domes